Faust (band): 1970–1975

-Faust became one of the first acts to sign to Richard Branson's Virgin Records, who embarked on a marketing campaign somewhat daring for its time, aimed at introducing Faust to British record-buyers.
-The Faust Tapes was a cut-and-paste album, which spliced together a large number of bits and pieces from their extensive collection of private recordings not originally intended for release.
+At this point they became one of the first acts to sign to Richard Branson's Virgin Records, who embarked on a marketing campaign somewhat daring for its time, aimed at introducing Faust to British record-buyers.
+The Faust Tapes was a cut-and-paste album, which spliced together a large number of bits and pieces from their extensive collection of private recordings made at Wümme and not originally intended for release.
 Virgin issued it at the then price of a single, 48 pence.
 The Faust Tapes reportedly sold over 100,000 copies but its low price tag rendered it ineligible for a chart placing.

+Faust recorded Faust IV at Virgin's studios in England in 1973; Virgin subsequently decided to drop them, as did Nettelbeck and Graupner.
+In 1975, before the split from Virgin was official, Irmler suggested they should reconvene at Giorgio Moroder's Musicland Studios in Munich, where they began recording, supposedly financed by Virgin, who knew nothing about it.
+After a week the studio became suspicious and demanded payment; Virgin refused to pay and Faust attempted to escape; their equipment and recordings got away in one van but Sosna, Péron and Irmler were arrested and were released only when their mothers paid the studio and hotel bills; at this point Faust split up.
+Some of the recordings later appeared on the Munic and Elsewhere album and much later as Punkt.
+A few promo cassettes of the Munich material supposedly circulated within Virgin, who declined to release it.

-After collaborating with Tony Conrad on the album Outside the Dream Syndicate, Faust recorded Faust IV at Virgin's studios in England.
-The band broke up in 1975 after Virgin rejected its fifth album (some of the recordings later appeared on the Munich and Elsewhere album), but reissues of their recordings and various additional material through Chris Cutler's Recommended Records maintained a level of interest.
+Reissues of their recordings and various additional material through Chris Cutler's Recommended Records maintained a level of interest through the 1980s.

 Faust performing in Manchester in 2007.

 Faust experimented with the presentation of their early records.
 Their first album was originally released on clear vinyl, in a clear sleeve with an X-ray of a human fist silkscreened on the outer sleeve.
 Their second album, So Far, made extensive use of the color black, though inside the sleeve were sheets with a different illustration for each song.
 The Faust Tapes had a visually unsettling op art cover design by Bridget Riley, while that for Faust IV consisted of a series of blank music staves.

-After recording Faust IV at Virgin's studios in England, the band began work on a fifth album, often referred to as Faust V. However, the project was rejected by Virgin Records due to the group's lack of commercial success and was never officially released.
-Only a few in-house promo cassettes reportedly circulated before the band was dropped by the label and subsequently disbanded in 1975.